Top 10 Small Mixers For Live Performance [Updated Sept 2023]

 Mackie ProFX4V2 analog portable mixer

-The Pro-FX series here for Mackie is primarily designed for live sound applications and not so much for recording.
+The Pro-FX series from Mackie is primarily designed for live sound applications and not so much for recording.

-They have versions ranging from four channels to 30 channels, the four-channel version we’re looking at is the most basic one and doesn’t have a USB interface.
-If having USB is important for you, you could get the 8 channels and above.
+They have versions ranging from 4 channels to 30 channels, the 4-channel version that we’re looking at is the most basic one and doesn’t have a USB interface.
+If USB is important for you, you have to get the 8 channels and above.

-There are vita mic preamp and low cut buttons on channels one and two, but the Hi-Z switch is only available on channel one, it’s used if you want to plug in a bass or guitar.
+There are Vita mic preamp and low cut buttons on channels 1 and 2, but the Hi-Z switch is only available on channel 1.

 One interesting thing about this mixer is that it does not have a pan control, the same as the Mackie 402VLZ4 above.

-But if you engage the stereo pan to switch located at the middle of channels one and two, it will pan channel one left and channel two to the right, so that it allows you to record 2 channels with the mic line input on your PC or laptop.
+However, you can engage the stereo pan to switch located in the middle of channels 1 and 2 that will pan channel 1 left and channel 2 to the right so that it allows you to record both channels with the mic line input on your PC or laptop.

-The ready FX effects allow you to switch between 16 different presets, and I like the 16-segment dB meters it has, which is something you do not often find in a small mixer like this.
+The ready FX effects allow you to switch between 16 different presets.
+I really like the 16-segment dB meters it has, which is something you do not often find in a small mixer like this.

 Feature Highlights